oupnkalr/oupnkalr/README.md

   * PINK 4 is the nearest shade to HTML hot pink by contrast, but pink is supposed to be darker
-  * **PINK 5** is the first shade below the contrast of grape, therefore is chosen as the bright green color
+  * **PINK 5** is the first shade below the contrast of grape, therefore is chosen as the bright red color

   [PINK 0 contrast]: https://colourcontrast.cc/fff0f6/212529
   [PINK 0 image]: https://www.htmlcsscolor.com/preview/32x32/fff0f6.png